Ministry of French Camp Academy

 Philippians 4:4-7 "Rejoice in the Lord always.
 I will say it again: Rejoice!
 Let your gentleness be evident to all.
 The Lord is near.
 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus."

 Carrie comes to us from Kosciusko, MS. A graduate of both Ole Miss and Vanderbilt, she majored in English and French as well as Secondary Education.
 One of her more exciting job perks is getting to test out new activities, like the zip lines and archery tag!
 But she mostly looks forward to staff training every year.
 “A group of strangers becomes family over the course of 10 days and then we see the camper’s eyes light up as the staff make camp happen.”
-Having attended camp as a child and worked since 1994 in various roles leading up to her position as Director, she has gained many memories.
+Having attended camp as a child and worked since 1994 in various roles, she has gained many memories.
 Still, her favorite is stopping and taking in the stars over Lake Ann on a clear night, marveling at God’s amazing creation.

 Over the years, her husband, Greg, and three daughters, Katie Grace, Emalee and Olivia have adopted camp in their own right.
 Greg, first serving on Support Staff alongside Carrie, later became and still serves as the camp Doctor.
 All three girls have grown up attending camp and have also begun serving behind the scenes, and finally earning the official title chief working as summer staff. .

 Col 1:16 For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
 All things were created through Him and for Him.